 Best Cleaning Methods

-There are a few methods for cleaning rusty cabinet door hinges.
-Depending on the condition of your cabinet hinges and available supplies, one method might be more preferable or easier to perform compared to the others.
+There are several methods available for cleaning rusty cabinet door hinges.
+The level of wear on your hinges and the supplies you have on hand may make one approach more preferable or convenient than the others.

 - Spray cleaner at the hinges and scrub them with steel wool.
 This will remove the rust, especially if you remove the hinges from the cabinets before doing so.